jmabeynot/jmabeynot.github.io/src/index.rst

    Jen Mabey, CMHC

 I am licensed in the State of Utah as a Clinical Mental Health Counselor (CMHC).
-I earned a M.Ed. in Educational Psychology/Clinical Mental Health Counseling from the University of Utah.
-I chose that route to becoming a therapist because it offered the most focused coursework on providing individual therapy to adults, which is the kind of therapy I wanted to practice.
+I graduated from the University of Utah with a Master’s Degree in Educational Psychology/Clinical Mental Health Counseling.

-During school, I studied research about the impact of having parents who were focused on achievement that would reflect well on the parent or were focused on something else due to illness, addiction, narcissism, etc., and learned that these children often later chose careers in healthcare and other helping professions.
-These backgrounds honed their ability to tune in to what others expected and needed, but often did not nurture their ability to tune in to what they themselves needed.
-I enjoy connecting with and supporting this population, helping them to build skills and insight, process painful experiences, and be better prepared to lead the life they desire.
+I am fascinated by research showing that when parents struggle with illness, addiction, or narcissism, or expect their children’s achievements to make them look good, their children often later choose careers in healthcare and other helping professions.
+It turns out such family-of-origin experiences hone one’s ability to tune into what others expect and need, but often such talented caregivers haven’t learned to tune into what they themselves need.
+I enjoy connecting with and supporting those in helping professions to build skills and insight, process painful experiences, and be better prepared to lead the life they desire.

-When I’m not in the therapy chair, I teach people how to play the violin, renovate and landscape my old house, try to train my dog to behave himself, and enjoy spending time with my family and friends.
+When I’m not in my therapy office, I teach people how to play the violin, renovate and landscape my old house, try to train my dog to behave himself, and enjoy spending time with my family and friends.